Latvia in the Eurovision Song Contest 2006: Background

 Prior to the 2007 contest, Latvijas Televīzija (LTV) had participated in the Eurovision Song Contest representing Latvia seven times since its first entry in 2000.
 It won the contest once with the song "I Wanna" performed by Marie N. Following the introduction of semi-finals for the 2004, it was able to qualify to compete in the final in 2005 with the entry "The War Is Not Over" performed by Walters and Kazha.

 As part of its duties as participating broadcaster, LTV organises the selection of its entry in the Eurovision Song Contest and broadcasts the event in the country.
 The broadcaster has selected its entries for the contest through a national final.
 Since their debut in 2000, LTV had organised the selection show Eirodziesma.
 The broadcaster organised Eirodziesma 2006 in order to select its entry for the 2006 contest.

 Before Eurovision

 Eirodziesma 2006

-Eirodziesma 2006 was the seventh edition of Eirodziesma, the music competition organised by LTV to select its entries for the Eurovision Song Contest.
+Eirodziesma 2006 was the seventh edition of Eirodziesma, the music competition that selects Latvia's entries for the Eurovision Song Contest.
 The competition commenced on 4 February 2006 and concluded with a final on 11 March 2006.
 All shows in the competition were hosted by Uģis Joksts and Kristīne Pekule and broadcast on LTV1.